SoftUni-Internal/interactive-content/EN/04-SOLID/08-Homework.md

 If there is no report level, value is **INFO**.

-Next, until you get the **END** command, you will receive messages containing report level, time, and message separated by pipe `|`:
+Next, until you get the **END** command, you will receive messages containing report level, time, and message separated by a pipe `|`:

 - `<REPORT LEVEL>|<time>|<message>`